Visiting Banff in July? Here’s All You Need to Know

 There’s only one word to describe Banff in July – stunning.
 July is one of the best times to visit the Canadian Rockies if you’re after sunshine, warmth, and long days.
 I love Banff in July as the snow disappears off the mountain peaks, hiking is plentiful, and the vibe is delightful.

-July in Banff also means clear days and nights, meaning you can play all day and stay up and star gaze with a hot tea by your side at night.
+July in Banff also means many clear days and nights, meaning you can play all day, stay up, and star gaze with a hot tea at night.
 So what’s the weather like in Banff in July and what can you do?
 Let’s dig in.

 Things to Know Before Visiting Banff in July

-Banff in July is, without a doubt, one of the most beautiful times.
-July means it’s summer in the Canadian Rockies.
-The rainfall is low, and if you’re lucky, your vacation will mainly be sunshine and long warm days.
+Banff in July is undoubtedly one of the most beautiful times, as it’s truly summer in the Canadian Rockies.
+And summer here is short, but it is oh so sweet.
+In July, the rainfall is typically low, and if you’re lucky, your vacation will mainly be sunshine and long, warm days.

-The average temperature is 24°C but tends to be warmer in the afternoon under the sunshine.
-Yes, this means you can finally forget about winter, though you’ll still want to pack a packable down jacket and a shell jacket just in case, especially if you are doing lots of hiking.
+The average temperature is 24°C, but it tends to be warmer in the afternoon under the sunshine.
+Yes, this means you can finally forget about winter, though you’ll still want to pack a packable down jacket and a shell jacket just in case, especially if you are doing lots of hiking at higher elevations.

-I typically spend my days in shorts and a t-shirt in July.
-It’s also finally bathing suit season in Banff in July (a very short-lived season in the Canadian Rockies).
+In July, I typically spend my days in shorts and a T-shirt.
+It’s also finally bathing suit season in Banff (a short-lived season in the Canadian Rockies).

 Is there snow in Banff in July?
-Thankfully, most of the winter snow has melted, and hiking trails are generally snow-free.
-Though the higher the mountain and the summits, the more snow you’ll find.
+Thankfully, most winter snow has melted, and hiking trails are generally snow-free.
+However, the higher the mountain and the summits, the more snow you’ll find.
+Several popular passes will still be snowbound at the beginning of the month.

 All that sunshine and melting snow have made the mountainsides a lush carpet of greenery, and the wildflowers abound.
 There’s a lot of daylight – about 16 hours per day, meaning the sun doesn’t set until after 10 pm and rises extra early.
 However, if you stay up late, you’ll be rewarded with superb stargazing.

 If all this sounds too good to be true, that’s because there’s a pitfall.
-The park is filled with visitors, and you’ll need reservations for any popular camping spots.
-If you plan on staying in a Banff hotel, book your reservation well in advance and be prepared to pay premium prices.
+The park is filled with visitors, and you’ll need reservations for any popular camping spots and attractions like the Banff Gondola.
+If you plan on staying in a hotel in Banff, book your reservation well in advance and be prepared to pay premium prices.

 Spots like Moraine Lake, Lake Louise, and Lake Minnewanka will be packed, and it’s going to be a struggle to get parking at peak times.
-Though don’t worry – the park is vast, and there are plenty of places you can visit without the crowds.
+Don’t worry – the park is vast, and you can visit plenty of places without the crowds, though many congregate in the same areas.

 Festivals in July